 - Farm Park Worker: earn up to £18, 000 per year

 As well as completing your Level 2 course, you will have the opportunity to undertake telehandler, Spreaders and Sprayers and safe use of veterinary medicines certificates, as well as learning to drive agricultural machinery such as quads and tractors.

 In 2019 our college courses had a 99% pass rate.

 For 2021 entry you'll need:

-- Four GCSEs including maths and English at grade 3 / D or above.
+- Four GCSEs including Maths and English Language at grade 3 / D or above.

-- Students with grade 3 / D in maths and/or English will need to complete maths and/or English Language GCSE retakes as a mandatory part of your study programme.
+- Students with grade 3 / D in Maths and/or English Language will need to complete Maths and/or English Language GCSE retakes as a mandatory part of your study programme.